HGH Improves Memory In Stroke Victims Study Shows

 Research on New treatments to aid stroke victims

-Scientists and researchers are tirelessly conducting new clinical researches to discover any new drugs or methods to help stroke victims live a better quality of life.
+Scientists and researchers are tirelessly conducting new clinical research to discover new drugs or methods to help stroke victims live a better quality of life.
 In this quest, new research has discovered that Human Growth Hormone could be the treasure at the end of this long quest.

 The research has shown that Growth Hormone aids stroke victims by boosting their memory as well as improving their cognitive function.